 Leaf area index of fodder oat increased progressively with the advance in age of the crop up to harvest.
 At all the stages of observation, higher leaf area index was recorded with RO-11-1 variety which was significantly higher than that of variety OS-6.
 Significantly, the lower leaf area index was observed with OS-403 oat variety which was however comparable with that of OS-6 (Table 1).
-The higher leaf area index was observed with the variety RO-11-1 might be due to genetic ability in producing more number of leaves and total leaf area plant-1.
+The higher leaf area index were observed with the variety RO-11-1 might be due to genetic ability in producing more number of leaves and total leaf area plant-1.
 The lower leaf area index was recorded with OS-403 which owed to lesser number of leaves and leaf area.
 The present findings were in conformity with those of Shah et al. (2015), Pant et al. (2022) and Koushal et al. (2024).
 Dry matter production of fodder oat increased progressively with the advance of crop age up to harvest.
 At all the stages of crop growth, RO-11-1 recorded the highest dry matter production which was significantly superior over the variety OS-6.
 The lowest dry matter production was obtained with OS-403, which was statistically on par with variety OS-6 (Table 1).
 Dry matter production is the prerequisite for higher yields, which is an indication of the biosynthetic process associated with the crop growth and development.
 Irrespective of the stages of crop growth, significantly higher dry matter production was observed with variety RO-11-1 due to increase in the assimilatory surface area of plant might have caused an increase in its biomass, which ultimately lead to the accumulation of a large quantity of photo assimilates and also the variation among the varieties may be due to their genetic constitution during crop growth period.
 These results are in harmony with the findings of Sarkar et al. (2022) and Koushal et al. (2024).

-Among the sowing windows tried, significantly taller plants, higher leaf to stem ratio, higher leaf area index and higher dry matter production were noticed with fodder oats sown during November II FN.
+Among the sowing windows trials, significantly taller plants, higher leaf to stem ratio, higher leaf area index and higher dry matter production were noticed with fodder oats sown during November II FN.
 The next best treatment was December I FN followed by November I FN and October II FN with significant disparity among them.
 While all these parameters were at their lowest during October I FN (Table 1).
-This might be attributed to better growth response of fodder oats because of availability of optimum temperature, relative humidity and suitable photoperiod that prevailed during the crop growth period, which helps in better growth of plants through enhanced cell division, thus helps in internodal elongation, that leads to production of taller plants coupled with more leaves, leaf area which increased the photosynthates production that would ultimately result in good performance of the crop in terms of growth parameters.
+This might be attributed to better growth response of fodder oats because of availability of optimum temperature, relative humidity and suitable photoperiod that prevailed during the crop growth period, which helps in better growth of plants through enhanced cell division, thus helps in internodal elongation, that leads to production of taller plants coupled with more leaves, leaf area which increased the photosynthesis production that would ultimately result in good performance of the crop in terms of growth parameters.
 Similar results were obtained by Kadam et al. (2020), Kumar et al. (2021), Naveena et al. (2021), Megharaja et al. (2023) and Digamber et al. (2024).

 3.2 GREEN AND DRY FODDER YIELD